caspark/ansible-factorio/README.md

 # Ansible Factorio playbook

-A ansible playbook which installs a Factorio headless server on an Ubuntu x64 14.04 server and makes it manageable using upstart (e.g. `service factorio start`) via [factorio-init](https://github.com/Bisa/factorio-init).
+An ansible playbook which installs a Factorio headless server on an Ubuntu x64 14.04 server and makes it manageable using upstart (e.g. `service factorio start`) via [factorio-init](https://github.com/Bisa/factorio-init).
 You still need to upload an initial Factorio save game to the server using e.g. `scp`.

 The instructions are written for an AWS Ubuntu 14.04 server but they should work with other providers as well (see notes on non-AWS servers below).